Employee Advocacy Examples

 However, achieving employee advocacy success requires more than simply telling your people to share your company’s content online.
 You need a plan, you need a policy and guidelines, you need to know what your goals are, and you need to provide your people with a great platform to find and share content from.

-Okay, take a deep breath.
+Ok, take a deep breath.
 You can do this!
 Seriously, it’s not hard and the benefits are too good to ignore; if you’re serious about social, you need to be serious about employee advocacy.
-Below we’ve outlined ten companies that have succeeded in going from zero to success with employee advocacy.
+Below we’ve outlined ten employee advocacy examples from companies that have succeeded in going from zero to success with this strategy.
 We have no doubt your company can do the same!